niller-g/mlops/reports/README.md

 > *measure ... and ... that would inform us about this ... behaviour of our application.*
 >
 > Answer:
+Yes, we set up a local monitoring stack with Prometheus and Grafana.
+Our FastAPI app exposes a /metrics route via the prometheus_client library, which includes custom counters and gauges for training steps, validation loss, and inference latency.
+Prometheus scrapes this endpoint every five seconds, then stores the time-series metrics.
+Grafana reads from Prometheus, letting us visualize CPU usage, GPU memory, average inference time, and so on.
+We also tested the system under load with Locust, watching real-time dashboards in Grafana to see if latency spiked.

 --- question 26 fill here ---